The Jugged Hare

 Barge East | Hackney Wick

 A 114 year-old Dutch cargo barge moored up by the Olympic Stadium, that serves some of the best food in London.
-And like any respectable boat, Sundays are dedicated to formidable roasts, board games, and Sex With The Captain*.
-READ MORE
+And like any respectable boat, Sundays are dedicated to formidable roasts, duck fat roasties and bottomless Bloody Maries.

 Coal Rooms | Peckham

 If you’re looking for a great Sunday Lunch in Peckham, The Coal Rooms is just the ticket.
-Housed in a former ticketing office, right next to Peckham Rue station, it gently moves from cafe in the day – with fancy coffees & fresh pastries – to a fully-blown restaurant in the night.
-On Sundays they offer four varieties of a traditional Sunday lunch: 40 day-aged Hereford sirloin and smoked skin; smoked Cabrito goat shoulder; Gloucester Old Spot pork coppa & smoked shoulder; or, if there’s two of you, a whole spit-roasted Yorkshire chicken with lingonberry jam, and sourdough bread sauce.
-All roasts come with a side of beef dripping potatoes, roasted carrots, spring cabbage, courgettes, and Yorkshire pudding, as well as floods of red wine gravy.
-READ MORE
+Housed in a former ticketing office, right next to Peckham Rye station, it gently moves from cafe in the day – with fancy coffees & fresh pastries – to a fully-blown restaurant in the night.
+On Sundays they offer four varieties of a traditional Sunday lunch: half a Norfolk chicken; smoked hogget shoulder; ex-Dairy sirloin to share; and a lovely veggie platter of oyster mushrooms and courgettes, served with all the trimmings.

 The Camberwell Arms | Camberwell

 Dining at the Camberwell Arms is a test of willpower.
-Because you’re going to have to either starve yourself for a fortnight beforehand, or somehow hold back on the starter of pork fat and scotch bonnet on toast; the side of legendary crispy brussels sprouts with pickled red onion; or the roast itself – whether it’s the porchetta to share; the Hereford beef with ale and marrow pie; or the spit-roasted herb-fed chicken – if you want to have room for this bad boy.
-READ MORE
+Because you’re going to have to either starve yourself for a fortnight beforehand, or somehow hold back on the starter of ham hock & raclette; the side of sage & lemon roast potatoes; the sharing plates of overnight braised lamb and spit-roast chicken with chicken fat crème fraîche – if you want to have room for this bad boy.

 The Anchor & Hope | Waterloo

 No great shakes from the outside, but one of Waterloo’s best restaurants within.
-The pub setting makes for a cosy atmosphere, and the roasts are top-shelf: seven-hour lamb shoulder to share, classic Highland beef, and roast skate slot into a lengthy Sunday lunch menu bookended by cheese soufflé and queen of puddings.
+The pub setting makes for a cosy atmosphere, and the roasts are top-shelf: seven-hour lamb shoulder to share, or the classic Highland beef, and roast skate slot into a lengthy Sunday lunch menu bookended by Scottish langoustines & chips, and buttermilk pudding with salted caramel sauce.

 The Victoria Inn | Peckham

-It’s a handsome gastropub and hotel on Peckham’s Bellenden Road where – alongside roast chicken, pork belly, and beef – they do one of the best nut roasts south side of the river.
+It’s a handsome gastropub and hotel on Peckham’s Bellenden Road where – alongside roast chicken, pork belly, and beef – they do the best vegan wellington on the south side of the river.

 The Drayton Arms | South Kensington